 Bad Weather areas in Val Thorens

-Alternatively, if the cloud is sitting in the valley it is worth bearing in mind that it might be clear high up the mountain, just make sure you head up a bubble or cable car as if the weather is still bad high up you will probably want an easy route down.
+Alternatively, if the cloud is sitting in the valley it's worth bearing in mind that it might be clear high up the mountain, just make sure you head up a bubble or cable car as if the weather is still bad high up you will probably want an easy route down.
 Check out our webcams and see what the weather is like up the beautiful Val Thorens mountains.
-Also if it is snowing in the valley then it will usually mean it is snowing up top, making for great skiing and quiet pistes!
+Also if it is snowing in resort then it will usually mean it is snowing up top, making for great skiing and quiet pistes!